JamThom/portfolio/readme.md

 # JamThom portfolio site

+The purpose of this repo is to demonstrate my coding skillz.
+The implementation may seem quite 'overkill' for a project of this size but it is merely to indicate how I might tackle larger projects.

+Enjoy

 ### To run

-`git clone https://github.com/JamThom/portfolio.git && npm i && npm run dev`
+`git clone https://github.com/JamThom/portfolio.git && cd portfolio && npm i && npm run dev`

 ### To do